Matteopaluh/KEMET/tests/README.md

 All initial Prodigal predictions are included in the "base_results/prodigal/" folders.

-eggNOG-mapper web-version, using default values was used for functional annotation.
+eggNOG-mapper2 web-version, using default values was used for functional annotation.
 The files are located in "base_results/eggnog/" folders.

 #### Multiple ORF removal from MAGs: